 - Legal fees for unforeseen matters requiring professional help

-Why is contingency fund important?
+Why is a contingency fund important?

-Here are some reasons an emergency fund is absolutely critical.
+Here are some reasons an emergency fund is absolutely critical:

 - It protects you from high-interest debt that could take years to pay off, saving you substantial money over time